security-force-monitor/research-handbook/source/persons-postings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Claims are marked ``accepted`` when all of the data can be entered in accordance with the guidance of this handbook.
 The ``conflict`` flag is used whenever a claim conflicts with another claim (or claims) and a review of citations show it to be the incorrect or false claim.
-A ``public_notes:meta`` should always accompany any ``conflict`` claim.
+A :ref:`public_notes:meta <posting-public-notes>` should always accompany any ``conflict`` claim.

 If the data itself cannot be brought into the SFM standard the flag ``issue`` should be used.
 Finally, if the current citations cannot establish whether a claim should be flagged as ``accepted`` or ``conflict`` then the flag ``work_needed`` should be used as additional research is needed.